 Many individuals who suffer from dry eyes, may have Meibomian gland dysfunction (MGD).
 MGD occurs when tiny glands in the eyelids, both top, and bottom, become clogged.
 Once these glands are clogged, they are unable to properly lubricate and protect the eye’s tear layer from evaporation.
 For your eye to function properly, your meibomian and tear glands need to work together.

 iLux® is a new in-office procedure that allows individualized targeted treatment of evaporative dry eye.
-The iLux

-    treatment applies light-based heat to the eyelid, melting the trapped oils within the glands.
-After warming each lid in

-    two different spots, focus-guided compressions are performed to express oils out of the glands.
-This allows the doctor

-    to verify treatment effectiveness by viewing the gland oils as they are expressed.
-More difficult areas can be retreated

-    until oils are expressed.
+The iLux treatment applies light-based heat to the eyelid, melting the trapped oils within the glands.
+After warming each lid in two different spots, focus-guided compressions are performed to express oils out of the glands.
+This allows the doctor to verify treatment effectiveness by viewing the gland oils as they are expressed.
+More difficult areas can be retreated until oils are expressed.

-    Call 251-990-3937 and schedule a Dry Eye Consultation today or book an appointment online.
+Contact us at 251-220-8228 to schedule a Dry Eye Consultation today or request an appointment online.